When starting a business, you might consider getting a residence permit in The Netherlands. Either for yourself as entrepreneur, or for your staff.

 Our team also has experience in the application of Sponsorship Status for Dutch businesses, which will allow you to employ overseas skilled migrants more easily.

-As an entrepreneur, the easiest way to apply for a residency visa is the Startup Visa (assuming you are indeed an innovative start-up).
+As an entrepreneur, the easiest way to apply for a residency visa is the Startup Visa (assuming you are indeed an innovative start-up), or if you will be acting as a director for your company, you have the option to function remotely (we discuss more in this article).
 Below you find more information about all the possibilities.

 Let's guide you further